leofukui/neta/README.md

 ## 🚨 Important Warnings & Disclaimers 🚨

-* **UI Automation, Not APIs:** This project interacts with the *web interfaces* of WhatsApp and the AI platforms.
-It's **hacky** and relies on screen scraping and UI element interaction.
-This means it can break if/when those websites change their layout.
-It does *not* use official APIs.
-* **Use Your Own Accounts:** Neta bridges *your* WhatsApp account to *your* AI service accounts.
-You need to be logged into these services in the browser tabs that Neta controls.
 * **Potential Costs:** Using Neta will utilize your existing subscriptions/credits on the connected AI platforms just as if you were using their websites directly.
 Any associated costs are your responsibility.
 * **AI Built This (Mostly):** This project is proudly ~95% AI-generated and ~5% human-debugged. 🤖👨‍💻 Expect quirks!